barrykfl-design/auditor-ai/README.md

 3. Installation
-The total used LM Studio and using "google/gemma-3-4b" LLM free tier by default.
+We used LM Studio and using "google/gemma-3-4b" LLM free tier by default.

 3. Configuration